Table of contents

 Gustav Klimt was an artist who passionately practiced his craft and daringly rebelled against the institutes.

-He was shy but charming and was dearly adored by the women he painted.
+He was shy as well as charming and was dearly adored by the women he painted.

 He also painted women as heroines in the battlefield as his work in Judith and the Head of Holofernes depicts.

-Klimt painted the portrait of Adele Bloch-Bauer I in his ‘golden phase’ and is today considered to be amongst one of the most expensive paintings in the world.
+Klimt painted the portrait of Adele Bloch-Bauer I in his ‘golden phase’, and evidently it is today considered to be amongst one of the most expensive paintings in the world.

 Often referred to as ‘The Woman In Gold’, the painting has a colorful history of theft and long legal battles.